 Quinoa Yoghurt

-8. Season with sunflower seeds and fresh coriander leaves.
+8. Season with sunflower seeds, fresh coriander leaves and grated carrot.

 Quinoa Yoghurt